 77 percent support giving every US child free pre-K education.

-A device nicknamed “The Flow Machine” helps users cope with stress, and may have applications in strengthening one’s ability to be empathetic as well as one’s capacity for creativity.
+A device nicknamed “The Flow Machine” is proven to help users cope with stress, and may well enhance our ability to be empathetic with our natural world as well as our fellow man.

 Can We “Learn” to Control Stress More Effectively?